drasch/timebox/README.md

 # timebox

-I build this to put behind me while on camera.
+I built this to put behind me while on camera.

 ## timer